bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.5.x (February 2016) =

+- Added Filter `simple_history/user_logger/plain_text_output_use_you`.
+Works the same way as the `simple_history/header_initiator_use_you` filter, but for the rich text part when a user has edited their profile.
+- Fixed: Logger slugs that contained for example backslashes (becuase they where namespaced) would not show up in the log.
+Now logger slugs are escaped.
+Fixes https://github.com/bonny/WordPress-Simple-History/issues/103.

 = 2.5.1 (February 2016) =

 - Fixed: No longer assume that the ajaxurl don't already contains query params.
 Should fix problems with third party plugins like [WPML](https://wpml.org/).